 Moving on to Australian Pharmaceutical Industries (API) in 2009 managing all retail store franchises and developments in NSW allowed Rowan to gain insights into corporate culture.

 "I began in retail development shortly after the company acquired a new brand called Priceline Pharmacy, which was a 'new kid on the block' within a mature business," he said.

 "The cultural challenge was in mixing the one hundred year history of brands Soul Pattinson and Pharmacist Advice with the much more modern and attention-seeking Priceline Pharmacy.
 I enjoyed my time with API, and enjoyed a lot of success there, yet my future was in the education industry."

 A five year chapter as founder and Vice President of Aspire Institute and Aspire English led Rowan to his current role on the Executive team.

 "A positive attitude, profound desire to learn and strong motivation to succeed are some of the key attributes I bring to my current role," Rowan said.

-"I'd like to share my experiences both domestically and internationally while also looking forward to getting out of my comfort zone.
-I’m hoping my contribution will be of value to those alongside me.
-I’ve attended many leadership conferences, read plenty of books on leadership techniques, NLP and the like – my aspirations aren’t just to be financially successful but to enjoy the process of making a difference to those around me.
-My satisfaction lies in seeing the team reach their potential, I've learnt that being a leader isn't always running the fastest or being the most intelligent - it's about whether you can create a vision and influence others to follow as a team - no matter what.
+"I'd like to share my experiences both domestically and internationally and I hope my contribution will be of value to those alongside me.
+My aspirations are to enjoy the process of making a difference to those around me.
+My satisfaction lies in seeing a team reach its potential; I've learnt that being a leader isn't always running the fastest or being the most intelligent - it's about whether you can create a vision and influence others to follow as a team, no matter what."